overachiever-productions/dda/readme.md

 ```

-B. UPDATE variant - each modified column contains 2 child-elements showing `from` and `to` elements (i.e., before and after values) from the change:
+B. Sample entry for an UPDATE - where each modified column contains `from` and `to` elements to enable before and after tracking:

 ```json